What are kWh and Ah?

 What is an ampere and ampere-hour?

 Let's start with amperes: this is a unit for measuring the rate of electron flow (think electricity) or the flow of current in a conductor (something that conducts or controls electricity) in the space of a second.
-Amps aren't often used in day-to-day electric-car terminology, but understanding them will help getting to grips with the more common units of measure.
+Amps aren't often used in day-to-day electric-car terminology, but understanding them helps you get to grips with the more common units of measurement.

 What are kilowatts and kilowatt-hours?